-Action 4.1.1: Develop educational materials to inform Planning Area residents of the County's notification procedures for road maintenance needs and requests.
+Action 8.1.1: County Planning, in coordination with the community, will develop educational materials to inform Planning Area residents of the County's notification procedures for road maintenance needs and requests.

-Action 4.1.2: Coordinate with the community representative of the County's Road Advisory Committee and the County Planning Division to develop a community priority list of road improvements and funding priorities.
+Action 8.1.2: The County's Transportation Advisory Committee and the County Planning Division will coordinate with community representatives including the LCVA to develop a community priority list of road improvements and funding priorities.

-Strategy 4.2: Ensure that future transportation improvements do not undermine the plan area’s rural character.
+Strategy 8.2: Ensure that future transportation improvements maintain and preserve the plan area’s rural character.

-Action 4.2.1: Design road safety features, including but not limited to, lighting and signage that are designed to maintain the rural character of the community.
+Action 8.2.1: County Planning, in coordination with the community and County Public Works, will design road safety features, in consultation with the community and LCVA, including but not limited to, lighting and signage that are designed to maintain the rural character of the community.

-Action 4.2.2 Work to ensure that all construction, widening and/or upgrading of public roads into the Planning Area shall be planned and designed through consultation with a representative community body and shall include design standards that meet all legal requirements while also maintaining the rural character of the Planning Area.
+Action 8.2.2: County Planning, in coordination with the community and County Public Works, will work to ensure that all construction, widening and/or upgrading of public roads into the Planning Area shall be planned and designed through consultation with a representative community body including the LCVA.
+Design standardsshall meet all legal requirements while also maintaining the rural character of the Planning Area.

-Strategy 4.3: Enhance the transportation network’s safety.
+Strategy 8.3: Enhance the transportation network’s safety.

-Action 4.3.1: Identify areas with speeding problems and develop a periodic monitoring schedule with the Sheriff’s Department to enforce speed limits within the planning area.
+Action 8.3.1: The County Planning, in consultation with the community and LCVA will identify areas with speeding problems and develop a periodic monitoring schedule with the County Sheriff’s Department to enforce speed limits within the planning area.

-Action 4.3.2: Study the feasibility of implementing traffic calming measures, such as speed bumps, on roads with consistent speeding problems.
+Action 8.3.2: County Planning, in coordination with the community, will study the feasibility of implementing traffic calming measures, such as speed bumps and median and road-edge rumble strips, on roads with consistent speeding problems and develop strategies to reduce speeding and other unsafe road conditions

-Action 4.3.3: Coordinate with establishments in the planning area that generate high traffic volumes in order to develop either alternative traffic routes and/or event planning to minimize impacts from high traffic.
+Action 8.3.3: The County Traffic Study will inform County Planning of high traffic areas in the planning area.
+The County may ask LCVA to assist in coordinating with establishments in the planning area that generate high traffic volumes in order to develop either alternative traffic routes and/or event planning to minimize impacts from high traffic.

-Action 4.3.4: Study the feasibility of implementing guardrails on dangerous and sharp curves in the planning area.
+Action 8.3.4: County Planning, in coordination with the community, will study the feasibility of implementing guardrails on dangerous and sharp curves in the planning area and install roadway improvements that will minimize hazards.

-Action 4.3.5: Work with the State Highway Department to improve the intersection of Las Estrellas Road and the Interstate 25 frontage road and create screening which will clearly separate headlights on the interstate and on the frontage road.
+Action 8.3.5: County Planning, in coordination with County Public Works, and the community, will work with the NMDOT to create screening which will clearly separate headlights on the interstate from headlights on the Frontage Road.
+This will specifically address the intersection of Las Estrellas Road and the Interstate 25 Frontage Road; the intersection of Los Pinos Road and Interstate 25 Frontage Road; and other intersections on along west Frontage Road..

+Action 8.3.6: The Planning Division will work with County Public Works to install signage in designated areas to alert drivers about cattle, equestrian use, wildlife crossings, pedestrians, and cyclists.

+Action 8.3.7: The Planning Division will coordinate with County Public Works and NMDOT to study the feasibility of wildlife corridors under or over Interstate 25.

-Strategy 4.4: Support the use of alternative transportation modes.
+Strategy 8.4: Support the use of alternative transportation modes.

-Action 4.4.1: Study the feasibility of providing transportation services to low mobility residents through existing public, non-profit and private transportation services.
+Action 8.4.1: County Planning, in coordination with the community, will study the feasibility of providing transportation services to low mobility residents through existing public, non-profit and private transportation services and educate the community about services that are available.

-Action 4.4.2: Study the feasibility of developing alternative transportation services including options such as ride-sharing and park and ride
+Action 8.4.2: County Planning, in coordination with the community, will study the feasibility of developing alternative transportation services including options such as ride-sharing and park and ride.